 Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
-Fortunately, our study skills program in the Philadelphia region is here to help your teen or pre-teen take on his or her busy schedule with confidence.
+However, with Sylvan’s study skills program in the Philadelphia region, you can provide the guidance and preparation your teen or pre-teen needs to successfully prepare for this exciting yet turbulent time in his or her life.
 Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
 After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
-Discover for yourself the many ways in which our knowledgeable tutors in the Philadelphia region can help set your child on the path to success.
+Get in touch with us today to learn more about how our tutoring experts in the Philadelphia region can help your child fulfill goals and tackle any workload.

 We Can Help With All Kinds of Study Skills, Including: